 The Carneddau is a special and varied landscape.
 A partnership of organisations is delivering a scheme to help people discover, record, care for and celebrate the Carneddau with the help of funding from the National Lottery Heritage Fund.
-The project area includes the high mountains as well as the settlement fringes and valley sides around them.
+The scheme area includes the high mountains as well as the settlement fringes and valley sides around them.

-- Promote sustainable land use practices.
+- To promote sustainable land use practices.

 - To help as broad an audience as possible to discover, record, conserve and celebrate the Carneddau through events, activities, training, new interpretation and better access.